 Start off early this morning heading north towards Kalbarri.
 Take a detour off the Brand Highway and follow the scenic route north through the rolling hills of Chapman Valley.
 Dominating the eastern horizon are the flat-topped Moresby Ranges and before you stretch the rolling green pastures of the region’s farmland.
 Experience life as an early settler at the Chapman Valley Historical Society Museum, located in Nanson.
 Western Australian wildflowers, particular everlastings, are prolific on the roadsides throughout the Chapman Valley.
 Rejoin the highway at Northampton, declared a historical town in 1993 by the National Trust to preserve its rich heritage.

 Continue on to Kalbarri, a holiday hotspot for families, nature-lovers and thrill seekers.
 As you reach the rugged coastal cliffs of Kalbarri National Park, take one of the coastal gorge walks and watch the cliffs turn to vivid red in the setting sun.
-Enjoy a fresh seafood feast for dinner at one of the many local restaurants, then sit back and relax under the stars at the outdoor cinema.
+Enjoy a fresh seafood feast for dinner at one of the many local restaurants such as Finlay's Kalbarri, then sit back and relax under the stars at the outdoor cinema.

 Overnight: Geraldton region

 The county town of Mullewa is most famous for its carpets of everlastings and the unique Wreath flower, best found in the area surrounding the settlement.
 A self-guided wildflower walking tour is the best way to take in the dazzling displays of wildflowers, as well as the history and heritage of Mullewa and there are over eight kilometres of walking trails to choose from.
 Be sure to stop in at Moorhead’s local artist studio to meet the local Indigenous women who come to the centre to paint and create unique handcrafted pieces.
 Their work can also be seen around the town on the various murals that cover local buildings.